muhammedashfar7/Lapidify/_category/opinion.md

 ---
-name: views&opinions
+name: opinions
-display_name: Views & Opinions
+display_name: Opinions
 bg_color: ffeefd
 color: ff7cf7

 ---
+It's totally for people who have their own **views and ideas** to share with others.